-A tsunami is more than just a big wave out of the ocean.
+A tsunami is more than just a big ocean wave.
 In fact, it’s a cluster of several.
 You will generally find a tsunami occurs when there has been seismic activity under the water, or if there has been a landslide nearby.

 However, other disasters are known to trigger tsunamis.
 They generally emerge in the Pacific Ocean and can trigger through earthquakes and volcanic eruptions.

-The name ‘tsunami’ is Japanese, which translates roughly into English as ‘harbour wave’.
+The name ‘tsunami’ is Japanese, which translates roughly into English as ‘harbor wave’.

 When a tsunami hits, it hits quickly.
-A tsunami can travel around 800km per hour, and this can even go undetected before it reaches a shoreline.
+A tsunami can travel around 800km per hour, and can go undetected before it reaches a shoreline.

 The biggest tsunamis, however, can be as tall as 100 feet, even more.
 It is these wave trains which will, of course, cause the most concern.